StaticFilters| Hitchhikers Platform

 Good use cases for static filters are:

-- time filters for blog entity types (e.g. only show me blogs that were written in the last week)
+• time filters for blog entity types (e.g. only show blogs that were written in the last week)

-It is important to note that althought filters and facets look similar, they are not the same.
-For more information on the differences between the two, check out this reference material.
+It is important to note that although filters and facets look similar, they are not the same.
+For more information on the differences between the two, check out the Facets and Filters training unit.

 Basic Example